-The Spotswood Society is a volunteer student organization whose mission is to provide historical interpretation of the Sir Christopher Wren Building and W&M's Historic Campus.
+The Spotswood Society is a selective student organization whose mission is to provide historical interpretation of the Sir Christopher Wren Building and W&M's Historic Campus.

-Spotswood Society members are available seven days a week while classes are in session (fall, spring, and summer semesters) to provide free tours to the general public and for special events.
-Members undergo training to learn much of W&M's long history that they can then share with the public.
+The Spotswood Society provides free tours to the general public seven days a week while classes are in session (fall, spring, and summer semesters).
+The Society also assists with special event tours and activities.
+Members undergo training to learn much of W&M's long history.

 The Spotswood Society is named in honor of Alexander Spotswood, governor of Virginia from 1710 to 1722.
 Governor Spotswood was a good friend to William & Mary who had a significant influence on the design of the Wren Building as it was rebuilt after the 1705 fire (the same design used for the Rockefeller Restoration ca. 1928-31).
 In 1724, Hugh Jones, Professor of Mathematics ca. 1717, mentions Governor Spotswood's contribution to restoring W&M after the 1705 fire: